naveenmiriyaluredhat/mlperfharness/README.md

  21. Handle no power of two samples
  22. Allow engine configurations to be specified as part of harness
  23. Allow for API servers instead of offline inference
+ 24. Take care of proper partioning
+ 25. Even though vllm has dynamic batching .
+For offline scenario would it not be best to have statis batching ?

 #COMPLETED